Brad Pitt, Angelina Jolie Divorce -- Truth Behind Multi-Million Dollar Divorce Settlement

 After confirming from an authorized source, Gossip Cop revealed that the news of Brad offering $100 million to settle the divorce and her rejecting his offer is nothing but a lie.
 Brad Pitt and Angelina Jolie’s well-wishers are advised to understand that the A-list Hollywood actor has not offered any sum to his wife.

 As of this writing, Brad Pitt is busy filming his upcoming science-fiction film Ad Astra in which he will be seen playing the role of Roy McBride, who travels through the solar system to find his long-lost father (played by Tommy Lee Jones).
 The film is scheduled to release in 2019.
-On the other hand, Angelina Jolie’s recently released, First They Killed My Father has garnered great views from both critics and viewers.
+On the other hand, Angelina Jolie’s recently released First They Killed My Father has garnered great views from both critics and viewers.
 Based on Loung Ung’s memoir of the same name, First They Killed My Father is set in 1975 where a 7-year-old Ung is forced to be trained as a soldier while her other siblings are sent to labor camps.

 There is no substantial update as to when both Brad and Angelina will move ahead to finalize the divorce proceedings.